Losing Speed, Tropical Storm Florence Will Continue Slowly Through The Carolinas

 Updated 11:00 a.m.

-A slowing tropical storm Florence continues to creep along the Carolinas today.
-Its westward motion is expected to continue through Saturday.
-At least five deaths are connected to the storm; that number is expected to climb.
+A slowing Tropical Storm Florence continues to creep along the Carolinas on Saturday.
+Its westward motion is expected to continue through the day.
+At least five deaths are connected to the storm and that number is expected to climb.

 "A turn toward the west-northwest and northwest is expected on Sunday," said the agency.
 "Florence is forecast to turn northward through the Ohio Valley by Monday."
-The storm is currently about 40 miles west of Myrtle Beach, S.C. amd 40 miles south of Florence, S.C.
+The storm is currently about 40 miles west of Myrtle Beach, S.C., and 40 miles south of Florence, S.C.

 Florence came ashore more than 24 hours ago.
 The tropical storm's maximum sustained winds have decreased slightly, from 50 mph to 45 mph, with higher gusts in heavy rainbands over water, the NWS said.
 It continues to chug west, slowing down from 5 mph to 2 mph.
 That means its torrential rains will be felt harder.

 This main threat — flooding — is coming into focus.
 Rains have been relentless, and Florence continues to dump a "catastrophic" amount of water in its path.
-The southeast town of Newport, N.C., reported a rainfall total of almost 24 inches as of midnight Saturday.
+The town of Newport, N.C., reported a rainfall total of almost 24 inches as of midnight Saturday.

 The NWS says southern and central portions of North Carolina into far northeast South Carolina are expected to report an additional 10 to 15 inches of rainfall — with storm totals between 30 and 40 inches along the coastal areas south of Cape Hatteras.
 These rains are expected to produce "prolonged, significant river flooding."